4d/docs/website/translated_docs/es/Desktop/building.md

 To define and use a default data file:

 - You provide a default data file (named "Default.4DD") and store it in a default folder (named "Default Data") inside the application project folder.
-This file must be provided along with all other necessary files, depending on the project configuration: index (.4DIndx), external Blobs, journal, etc. It is your responsibility to provide a valid default data file.
+This file must be provided along with all other necessary files, depending on the project configuration: index (.4DIndx), external Blobs, journal, etc. Es su responsabilidad proveer un archivo de datos válido por defecto.
 Note however that since a default data file is opened in read-only mode, it is recommended to uncheck the "Use Log File" option in the original structure file before creating the data file.
 - When the application is built, the default data folder is integrated into the merged application.
 All files within this default data folder are also embedded.

 The following graphic illustrates this feature: